4 tips for logging on GCP using golang and logrus

 Streaming all logs from all services to one place will help you centralize data for easier monitor and audit, especially when your services are deployed on different places.

-• All logs with error or higher level will be reported to stack driver’s error reporting
+or higher level will be reported to stack driver’s error reporting - Remove

 import (